Our approach to recommendations

 3. Accounts that are thought to be engaged in spammy behavior.

-5. Accounts that contain graphic violence or hateful imagery in Twitter profile elements.
+4. Accounts that contain graphic violence or hateful imagery in X profile elements.

 Where can I find recommendations?

-We share recommendations on various areas on Twitter including Notifications, Topic Landing Pages, Explore, Spaces Tab, and the Home timeline.
+We share recommendations on various areas on X including Notifications, Topic Landing Pages, Explore, Spaces Tab, Email and the Home timeline.
 Below, we share more about recommendations on the Home timeline, Explore, and Notifications.

-Home shows Tweets from accounts and Topics you follow, as well as other recommended content.
-This means you will sometimes see Tweets in your Home timeline from accounts you don't follow.
-We recommend Tweets to you based on a variety of signals including, but not limited to, accounts you follow, Topics you follow, Tweets you like, Tweets liked by those in your network, and accounts followed by those in your network.
-You may also see content such as promoted Tweets or Retweets from accounts you follow in your Home timeline.
+For You shows posts from accounts and Topics you follow, as well as other recommended content.
+This means you will sometimes see posts in your Home timeline from accounts you don't follow.
+We recommend posts to you based on a variety of signals including, but not limited to, accounts you follow, Topics you follow, posts you like, posts liked by those in your network, and accounts followed by those in your network.
+You may also see content such as promoted posts or Reposts from accounts you follow in your For You timeline.

 We want you to understand why you’re seeing certain recommendations in your Home timeline.
-We do this in various ways, including by adding context to the Tweet you see, such as the name of the Topic, or who in your network follows or has Retweeted the Tweet author.
+We do this in various ways, including by adding context to the post you see, such as the name of the Topic, or who in your network follows or has Reposted the post author.

 Learn more about the Home timeline and how you can control what you see in Home.